cispa/gdpr-consent/README.md

 3. Start the mitmproxy on your server machine and change the network setting on your Android devices to your Proxy server

 # How to Use
+ In the following, we show how to collect the app network traffic and detect persona data that is being sent to the Internet without user consent

 ## Network Traffic Analysis: